maximych52/project1/README.md

 ## life hacks
 ?????
 ## Usage
 Upload file with name " electric_vechicles.csv" in folder "data".
 Open file "Electric_cars.ipynb" and launch cells.
-Attend!
-Name file can be different.
+Attention!!!
+The file name may vary
 ## Languge
 This project uses the Python language.